josephhughes/viral-bioinformatics-training/Bash_Scripting/Intro_To_Bash_Scripting.md

 ```

 For checking string equality, the syntax in bash is a little different.
 The comparison operators are different, and depending in the syntax used the structure if the if is also a little altered.
-Below are 2 different methods to do a string comparison.
+Below are 2 different methods to do a string comparison, as well as a way to check for substrings inside a string with the wildcard syntax.
 ```bash
 #!/bash_location